 Repotting and Pruning:

 After you have selected your plant, give it a pruning into the shape you

 want.
 Don't be shy.
-A good trim will help the plant to focus on developing
+A good trim helps the plant to focus on developing and

-and settling it's root system in it's new home, setting a good foundation
+settling the root system in its new home, setting a good foundation for slow

 Use good, quality, sterile potting soil and center your plant in the pot.

 Set the plant into the soil as deep as it was outdoors.
 Spread out the roots

 and make sure that they are completely covered with soil.
 Gently, firm down

 the soil.
 Water thoroughly, but gently, using a light solution of liquid